Japan is an earthquake-prone country. Be prepared and don't panic when it happens!

 Stay away from gates and concrete block walls if you are in a residential area at the time of an earthquake.

-Protect your head with your bag or a similar object from possible falling objects such as broken windows or signboards.
+As debris such as broken window glass or signboards may fall, protect your head with your bag or a similar object.
 Find an open area or a park to which you should evacuate.